 Once you are at the top of your backswing and starting your downswing, it is important to keep your arms and wrists in sync with your hips.
 It’s very common to bring either your hips or arms through the swing first, which will result in changing the angle of the club’s face.

 Using a driver is one of the harder clubs to master, and because of this, you should be patient and practice your swing.
+When looking to purchase your first driver, be sure to do research on the best driver for your playing style

 It’s a great feeling hitting your irons after a great drive to get your ball on the green.
 In most golfer’s bags there are a variety of irons.
 Most sets include irons from 9 down to 3.
 The numbers signify different heads that have size, shape, and loft variances.